urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch9.markdown

 Imagine, for instance, a C++ in which the class definition and the constructor are the same thing.
 And the latter can also validate untrusted data off the Internets, acting much as for instance an XML DTD.
-Yo, why would you have a type system and not be able to do this?
+Why would you have a type system and not be able to do this?

 ##Reductions##